Licence Application Process

 If the council intend to approve your licence application, they will issue a notice setting out the reasons for their decision.
 At the same time, they will send you a copy of the draft licence with all the proposed terms and conditions.

-The council must send this notice to the applicant and all interested parties.
-They must allow a period of at least 14 days for any representation to be submitted.
+The council must send this information to the applicant and all interested parties and allow at least 14 days for any written representation to be submitted.

 When the draft licence is received, there is a tendency for landlords and agents to think the job is done, file the paperwork and wait for the final licence to arrive.
-In our opinion, that is the wrong thing to do and if you read on, you will find out why.
+That is entirely the wrong thing to do and if you read on, you will find out why.

 The draft property licence

 Why is this important?
-Well, once a licence has been granted, you cannot change the licence holder without applying for a new licence and paying another fee.
-Plus, if the licence holder fails to comply with a licence condition, they will be committing a criminal offence and could be prosecuted or issued with a civil penalty of up to £30,000.
-Saying you did not read the conditions is no excuse!
+Once a licence has been granted, you cannot change the licence holder without applying for a new licence and paying another licence application fee.
+Plus, if the licence holder fails to comply with a licence condition, they are committing a criminal offence and could be prosecuted or issued with a civil penalty of up to £30,000.
+Saying you did not read the conditions is not a reasonable excuse!

-• Do you agree with any proposed occupancy limit for the property and the individual bedrooms within it?
+5. Do you agree with the proposed occupancy limit for the property and the individual rooms within it?

-• If occupancy is being reduced due to undersized rooms on a mandatory HMO or additional licence, has the council allowed a reasonable time to achieve compliance?
+6. If occupancy is being reduced due to undersized rooms, has the council allowed a reasonable time to achieve compliance?

-• Are all the licence conditions fair, reasonable and clearly defined so you know what is required?
+9. Are all the licence conditions fair, reasonable and clearly defined so you know what is required and by when?

-As you can see, there is a lot to think about and you will only have a short period of time to respond, so you need to act quickly.
+As you can see, there is a lot to consider and you will only have a short time to prepare a written representation.
+If you need expert professional advice, you will find our contact details below.

 Notice of intention to refuse your licence application